chaos-mesh/chaos-mesh/ui/README.md

   There have two ways to run chaos-dashboard server in your terminal:

   - `cd .. && go run cmd/chaos-dashboard/main.go`
-  - `cd .. && ./images/chaos-dashboard/bin/chaos-dashboard`
+  - `cd .. && ./images/chaos-dashboard/bin/chaos-dashboard` (Already build in `yarn bootstrap`)

   One is real-time, the other needs to be compiled before use.
-The compiled bundle the extra Swagger API HTML into the binary file.
+The compiled bundles an extra Swagger docs into the binary file.

 #### Start

-We already place a one-step script to start the dashboard:
+We already place a one-step script to start the UI:

 ```sh
 # cross-env REACT_APP_API_URL=http://localhost:2333 BROWSER=none react-scripts start